-AML risk is managed by three lines of defense:
+AML and terror financing risk is managed by three lines of defense:

 First line of defense - consists of branches and business units that apply immediate controls to their operations.
 These operations include regional compliance controllers, who apply current controls to branches, in conformity with the Control Specification of the Compliance Division, supporting compliance aspects in the branch network.